How Osteoporosis Affects Women

 Here are a few reasons why women are generally more susceptible to osteoporosis than men.

-Oestrogen, mainly a female hormone, helps preserve bone density.
+Estrogen or Oestrogen is a female hormone that performs an essential part in preserving bone density.
 It is also present in men though in smaller amounts and helps the bones in the process of growth and maturation.
 After menopause (around 45-55 years), oestrogen levels in women drop significantly.
 The sudden fall in oestrogen makes bone mass drop rapidly.
 A bone may lose approximately 25% of its mass ten years after menopause, making it susceptible to breakage due to osteoporosis.

 Bones begin developing at an early age and reach peak bone mass around the age of 18-20 years.
 Women are known to have smaller frames, thinner and less dense bones than men.
 A lot of the lower bone mass can also be attributed to poor nutritional diets in adolescence which lack adequate calcium.
 As women age, their bones tend to get weaker, making them prone to osteoporosis.

 Weighing less than 57 kg or having a thin frame can heighten the impact of osteoporosis.
 Often women have lower muscle mass than men and may also become frail early.
 This increases their risk of developing osteoporosis-related fractures.

 Doctors suggest adequate calcium intake in the adolescent years because that is the time when the bones develop.
 However, having a calcium-rich diet at any age can help maintain bone health.
 The calcium intake as per the US-based National Osteoporosis Foundation’s guidelines for women recommends the following